codingtherapist/codingtherapist/README.md

   - A full-stack CRUD web application for uploading silent mental, emotional or physical health diagnoses and treatment tips anonymously.
 This site is being built using <b>HTML, CSS, Javascript, NodeJS, Express, and MongoDB</b>.<br><br>

 ## 💬 Ask me about:
-* yoga tips and stretch breaks for developers
+* Yoga tips and stretch breaks for developers
-* web accessibility and assistive technology
+* Web accessibility and assistive technology
-* ergonomics (standing desks and specialized keyboards/ mice have saved my life!)<br><br>
+* Ergonomics (standing desks and specialized keyboards/ mice have saved my life!)<br><br>

 ## ⚡ Fun fact: